Employee takes 12 months’ parental leave

 - will have been employed for 7 months, working an average of 20 hours per week over this time, and

-- will be able to take 22 weeks' primary carer leave (and 22 weeks' parental leave payment and up to 26 weeks' extended leave including any primary carer leave taken).
+- will be able to take 26 weeks' primary carer leave and 26 weeks' parental leave payment.

 At least 14 days before Chris starts looking after the child, he notifies his employer that: